Why, hello there gorgeous!

 Motivated by her family, Amanda has always believed in the importance of managing personal finances, and the crucial role it plays in helping women (and men) become financially independent.

 It led her to pursue a degree in Economics from UCLA, where she started to develop an interest in working towards gender parity, and women empowerment.
-After a pro-bono consulting trip to Honduras, she realized that not only was finance important, but also technological literacy, to help all types of communities become more successful.
+After a pro-bono consulting trip to Honduras, she realised that not only was finance important, but also technological literacy, to help all types of communities become more successful.

-Since then, she has transitioned into a technology-focused career, and continues to pursue her love for both finance and technology through her current contributions to The New Savvy, as well as WWCode Singapore.
+Since then, she has transitioned into a technology-focused career and continues to pursue her love for both finance and technology through her current contributions to The New Savvy, as well as WWCode Singapore.

 She hopes to inspire others to keep learning, connecting, and to share stories, in making the world a better place.